jdeolive/suite-old/docs/usermanual/source/installation/aws/index.rst

       *Tag creation page*

 #.
 You will be asked to create a key pair.
-This is used to be able to securely connect to the instance after it launches.
+This is used to be able to securely connect (via SSH) to the instance after it launches.
 Enter a name for your key pair, then download it to your local machine, keeping it in a safe place.
 When done, click :guilabel:`Continue`.

+   .. warning:: Save this key pair!
+Keys cannot be generated or retrieved at a later time.
+If you have any plans to connect via SSH or SCP on this instance in the future, you will want to have a key pair already generated.

    .. figure:: img/requestinstance-keypair.png
       :align: center